cyberholics/Password-strength-detector/README.md

 ## Project files explained

-- **password strength detector.ipynb:** This is a Jupyter notebook where I performed exploratory data analysis (EDA) on the data, preprocessed the data and trained my model
+- **password strength detector.ipynb:** This is a Jupyter notebook where I performed exploratory data analysis (EDA) on the data, preprocessed the data and trained my model.

 - **data.csv:** This is a dataset of 690 thousand samples of passwords stored in a comma-separated value (CSV) format.
-I used data to train the AI model
+I used data to train the AI model.

 ## Project Demo
 video